Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 Middle and big software providers permanently collect reports on errors, which crash their products, get handled, or run undercover (unnoticed).

 Their statistics give `NullReference` the first place (from my experience too).
+Many of these errors are difficult to trace, reproduce, and debug.
-Many of these errors are difficult enough to trace, reproduce, and debug, and if they aren't regular or critical, they can stay for years with the lowest priority for investigation.
+Those not regular and critical may stay for years with the lowest priority for investigation.

 Time and size populate projects' closets with ghost `NullReference` errors &thinsp;&mdash;&thinsp; the syndrome of the design decadence, which mostly gets symptomatic treatment.